w3c/wai-curricula/content/content-author/clear-content.md

 * Provide text passages with clear language that is easy to read and understand.
 Compare those passages with others that are overly complex and harder to understand.
 Emphasize that clear writing is essential for some groups of people with disabilities to effectively use content, and also benefits all users.
 * Compare active versus passive voice in sentence structures.
 Explain how using direct language and clear identification of the source of the action improves understanding of the content.
 Explain how active voice improves overall accessibility and readability of the content.
 * Demonstrate methods to provide the extended form for abbreviations and acronyms.
 For example, including the extensions just after the abbreviation and acronym the first time they appear in the document.
+* Demonstrate use of assistive technologies to read passages of content in different languages.
+Explain that assistive technologies need language indicators for the main language as well as for changes in language to pronounce the text in the correct language.

 #### Ideas to Assess Knowledge for Topic